Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe1:A B C D0 A0 B0 C0 D01 A1 B1 C1 D12 A2 B2 C2 D23 A3 B3 C3 D3dataframe2:A B C D0 A4 B4 C4 D41 A5 B5 C5 D52 A6 B6 C6 D63 A7 B7 C7 D7dataframe3:A B C D0 A8 B8 C8 D81 A9 B9 C9 D92 A10 B10 C10 D103 A11 B11 C11 D11dataframe:A B C D0 A0 B0 C0 D01 A1 B1 C1 D12 A2 B2 C2 D23 A3 B3 C3 D34 A4 B4 C4 D45 A5 B5 C5 D56 A6 B6 C6 D67 A7 B7 C7 D78 A8 B8 C8 D89 A9 B9 C9 D910 A10 B10 C10 D1011 A11 B11 C11 D11

-If you wanted to concatenate along the columns, you would have needed to introduce the variable axis=1
+If the concatenation was intended to be performed along the columns, the variable axis=1

 dataframe = pd.concat([dataframe1, dataframe2, dataframe3], axis=1)print(f"dataframe1:\n{dataframe1}")print(f"dataframe2:\n{dataframe2}")print(f"dataframe3:\n{dataframe3}")print(f"\ndataframe:\n{dataframe}")